Pyomo/pyomo/doc/OnlineDocs/working_models.rst

    >>> results = opt.solve(instance, load_solutions=False) # doctest: +SKIP

-   This approach can be usefull if there is a concern that the solver did not terminate with an optimal solution.
+   This approach can be useful if there is a concern that the solver did not terminate with an optimal solution.
 For example,

    >>> results = opt.solve(instance, load_solutions=False) # doctest: +SKIP